 So the Kingdom of Hawaii decided to build a larger facility to serve Maui, Molokai, and Lanai.
 Convict laborers stripped the coral block from the fort and used it to construct the compound.

 The prison house was built of planks in 1852; it had separate quarters for men and women.
 A guard patrolled the grounds from a catwalk.
 Most prisoners were there for deserting ship, drunkenness, working on the Sabbath or reckless horse riding.
 Those jailed for longer than a year were sent to Oahu.

 The prison serves a happier function today.
 It is frequently rented for community use, and there have been many fine gatherings in the now park-like atmosphere."

 The Hale Aloha or "House of Love" was originally constructed in 1858 "in commemoration of God's causing Lahaina to escape smallpox, while it desolated Oahu in 1853, carrying off 5,000-6,000 of its population."
 The structure fell into disrepair in the early 1900s, but it was restored in 1974.

 Wo Hing Temple

-The initial laborers brought to Hawaii to work the sugar cane fields were from China.
+The initial laborers brought to Hawaii to work the sugarcane fields were from China.
 Like the Japanese immigrants, they also established temples and other buildings for social activities.
-In 1909 a group of Chinese descended from the original immigrants formed the Lahaina Wo Hing Society, a chapter of Chee Kung Tong, a Chinese fraternal society dating back to the 17th century.
-In 1912 they built a fraternal hall on this site to serve as a social center for the hundreds of Chinese residents of Lahaina.
+In 1909, a group of Chinese descended from the original immigrants formed the Lahaina Wo Hing Society, a chapter of Chee Kung Tong, which was a Chinese fraternal society dating back to the 17th century.
+In 1912, they built a fraternal hall on this site to serve as a social center for the hundreds of Chinese residents of Lahaina.

 The Lahaina Restoration Foundation restored the building in 1983 and installed a display of the history of the Chinese in Lahaina.
 A cookhouse is also located on the site, separated from the main building as a fire precaution.